 Woman Injured By Uninsured Driver

 That evening, the other driver thought he could make it across, but he wasn’t even close.
 The front of Emily’s SUV crashed into the front passenger side of the man’s car.
 The speed limit out there is 70 miles per hour, and she was going about that fast.
 The impact flipped his car over onto its hood and spun it around.
-Emily’s SUV was redirected by the impact, and she drove off the road.
+The impact redirected Emily’s SUV, and she drove off the road.
 Both vehicles came to a rest far from the roadway.